Aman-Organization-5leha-3la-Allah/AMAN_AI_Section/README.md

 2-Facenet employs a modified Inception network, generating a 128-dimensional vector optimized for face verification and clustering.

 Both models are used to generate embeddings for input images, which are then compared against known faces using cosine similarity.
-By combining results from multiple models, the system improves accuracy and robustness, making it suitable for applications like security, attendance systems, and photo management.
+By combining results from multiple models, the system improves accuracy and robustness, making it suitable for applications .